Brand ambassadors sampling Proper Wild energy shots on the beach during a CPG street team marketing activation

 4. Use retargeting on QR scanners: retargeting users who scanned the QR is low-cost and drives higher conversion rates vs cold audiences; industry retargeting lifts can return meaningful conversion increases.

-👉 Download our free Street Team ROI Tracker Template to compile these metrics into an automated dashboard and start proving value. 👈
+Want our free Street Team ROI Tracker Template to compile these metrics into an automated dashboard and start proving value?
+Contact us and we'll send it your way.

 5. Amplification: Extending Reach Beyond the Street